fjerlv/deathquake-go/README.md

 If multiple scoreboards appear on the same map, only the first one counts as a game end.
 The map must change to exit warmup mode and begin a new session.

+## Known Limitations

+### Player Names Containing "killed"

+If a player's name contains the string "killed", kill events involving that player will be ignored.
+This is due to the log file parsing logic, which searches for the "killed" keyword to identify kill events.
+Multiple occurrences of "killed" in a single line cause parsing ambiguity and the line will be skipped.

+**Example of problematic names:**
+- `Player killed`
+- `killed_by_noob`
+- `killedYou123`

 ## Advanced Usage

 ### Combining Log Files for Streaming